kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Here `too early` means that I have to wait for all language processes to be completed before I can sum up.

 This investigation is not just for fun.
-I have rearranged central parts of my code and refactored a major mechanism which usually is not easy.
+I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy.
 This technique has saved me much time and effort.

 I'm glad I have developed it.
 I'm not sure if this would have happened if I wouldn't have taken the pain to describe what I did in this article -- well, it developed into a kind of a diary.
+It was interesting for me, at least.

 End of digression.